jamesbuckett/ckad-tips/04-ckad-vivaldi.md

 ## Vivaldi

+This section is for REFERENCE ONLY

+On the new exam platform [Firefox](https://www.mozilla.org/en-US/firefox/linux/) is the browser.

 On some occasions the Chrome browser may have problems and the proctor will ask you to switch to a new browser.

 This usually occurs on macOS.